humdrum-tools/humdrum-documentation/tool/trans/index.md

 > ` trans -d -7 -c -12 guitar`

-In addition to exact pitch transpositions, **trans** can also perform *modal* transpositions.
+In addition to exact pitch transpositions, <span class="tool">trans</span> can also perform *modal* transpositions.
 Modal transpositions arise when the pitch letter names are modified without regard for the precise semitone offset.
 To invoke a modal transposition, simply omit the chromatic offset